SufficientlySecure/donations/README.md

 Android Donations Lib supports donations by Google Play Store, Flattr, PayPal, and Bitcoin.

-It is used in my projects AdAway, FasterGPS, and NTP-Sync.
+It is used in projects, such as OpenKeychain, AdAway, FasterGPS, and NTP-Sync.

 **NOTE: Google mailed me to remove PayPal donation capability when publishing on Google Play!
 Thus, you should build "product flavors" defined by the example: One version with Google Play donation capability and one with Paypal, Flattr, and Bitcoin!**